 Having seen several amazing estates yesterday and views with an early dinner that were amazing, I wanted to see more of the local communities today.

-If you are fortunate enough to be in town on vacation when there is a scheduled train trip available, book a head of time and make sure to capture this opportunity to take advantage of this historic experience in beauty.
-The train trip lasts about 1 hour and covers a 10 mile stretch on a round trip during that time.
-It is very affordable with adult tickets only $18 and kids tickets for even less.
+If you are fortunate enough to be in town on vacation when there is a scheduled train trip available, book ahead of time and make sure to capture this opportunity to take advantage of this historic experience in beauty.
+The train trip lasts about 1 hour and covers a 10-mile stretch on a round trip during that time.
+It is very affordable with adult tickets for only $18 and kids tickets for even less.

 The Lenox Station museum and grounds will be open every Saturday between May 29 and September 4, from 10:00 a.m. to 2:00 p.m.
 Come for a personal tour of our restored train station, featuring exhibits and displays of historic railroad equipment.
 Enjoy a short “Lenox Jitney” train ride from one end of our museum grounds to another, and inquire about riding in the cab of the locomotive!
 Click here for more historical information on the Lenox Station.

 Stay at the best resort in the area and book through Tzort.